crecs/SLSK/CONTRIBUTING.md

 ## Improving the database

-An SQLite database is included with the program.
+An SQLite database is generated during installation.
 This is the most important part of the whole project, without it we just have a pretty but useless shell made in Qt.
-You can use CLI tools to tweak the database if you feel more comfortable that way, but using a GUI editor like
+All the entries to this database are in a .csv file ([DB.csv](DB.csv)), so you can add entries easily and check for paths quickly without having to download the whole project.

-`sqlitebrowser` is also highly recommended.
+Each registered Linux Steam game in the file and consequently in the database (from now on referred as an "entry") has the following columns

-Each registered Linux Steam game in the database (from now on referred as an "entry") has the following columns:
+(or "fields") in this exact order:

 * **AppID (PRIMARY KEY)** - The game's AppID on Steam (http://store.steampowered.com/app/`AppID-goes-here`)
 * **SteamName** - The game's name as it appears on the Steam store